Retailers and unions agree on 3-month extension to Bangladesh workers' safety accord

 Two retailers - which could not be named under terms of the settlement - were taken to court and forced to pay large sums, said Alke Boessiger, deputy secretary-general of UNI Global Union.

-North American retailers including Walmart, Target and Macy’s, reluctant to sign onto a deal that risked legal cases at home, created a parallel Alliance on Workers’ Safety in Bangladesh valid for five years in which members held each other to account without court involvement.
+North American retailers including Walmart (WMT.N), Target (TGT.N) and Macy's (M.N), reluctant to sign onto a deal that risked legal cases at home, created a parallel Alliance on Workers' Safety in Bangladesh valid for five years in which members held each other to account without court involvement.

 Sources close to the negotiations said that the Brand Association, a legal entity representing retailers in the RSC, wanted to reach an agreement that North American retailers would also sign onto.